tw93/Pake/bin/README_EN.md

 #### [transparent]

 Whether to enable the immersive header.
 The default is `false`.
+Use the command below to enable this feature.

 ```shell
 --transparent